TeachBooks/he-staff/book/some_content/HR/Hiring/HigherFunctions/4CompletionPhase.md

 - Gather information about the next steps of the process: the job offer, the contract, the first workday.
 Preferably, you also provide the candidate with a time indication of the next steps.

+Send the job offer to the candidate.
+Discuss any changes with the HR advisor.

 Inform the selection committee about the outcome of the selection process when the candidate has accepted the job offer.